pmetzger/simh-docs/docs/vax_doc.md

 ```

 These commands are used to change or display the controller
-mode.
-DELQA mode is better and faster but may not be usable by older
+mode. `DELQA` mode is better and faster but may not be usable by older
 or non-DEC OS's.
-Also, be aware that DEQNA mode is not supported by
+Also, be aware that `DEQNA` mode is not supported by
 many modern OS's.
-The DEQNA-LOCK mode of the DELQA card is emulated by
+The DEQNA-LOCK mode of the `DELQA` card is emulated
-setting the the controller to DEQNA -- there is no need for a separate
+by setting the the controller to `DEQNA` -- there is no need for a
-mode.
-DEQNA-LOCK mode behaves exactly like a DEQNA, except for the
+separate mode.
+DEQNA-LOCK mode behaves exactly like a `DEQNA`, except
-operation of the VAR and MOP processing.
+for the operation of the VAR and MOP processing.

 ```
 SET XQ SANITY={ON|[OFF]}